simonedavico/simonedavico/README.md

 I'm a software engineer with a focus on ES6 and TS.
 I enjoy participating in tech communities and meetups.
 Amateur speaker and blogger.

-I like to be polyglot and full-stack, and I am currently moving my first steps with [Elixir](https://elixir-lang.org/) 🧪.
+I like to be polyglot and ~full-stack~ T-shaped, and I am currently moving my first steps with [Elixir](https://elixir-lang.org/) 🧪.

 - 💻 **Languages I like:**: ES6, TypeScript, ReasonML, Elixir;
 - 🗣 **Take a look at my presentations** on [SpeakerDeck](https://speakerdeck.com/simonedavico).
 The latest one is [A Sip of Elixir](https://speakerdeck.com/simonedavico/a-sip-of-elixir).